biocore/qiime/doc/documentation/sra_field_list.rst

   <STUDY_REF> elements in the SRA Experiment XML file.
 It is also
   used to derive the DEFAULT_SAMPLE_CENTER field.

-PLATFORM *
+STUDY_CENTER (optional, derived automatically)

+  Name of the center that registered the SRA Study.
+Study center names are assigned by the SRA, so you must contact them if your institution does not have an official study center designation.
+  Needs to be the same for every member of a given SRA Experiment.
+If this field is blank or absent, the value of EXPERIMENT_CENTER will be used.

+  *Example*: ``UPENNBL``

+  *Output*: Used as the *refcenter* attribute of the <EXPERIMENT_REF>
+  element in the SRA Run XML file.

+PLATFORM (optional, default value provided automatically)

   The sequencing platform, either ``FLX`` or ``Titanium``.
 If the platform value is not found in a table of supported platforms, the QIIME script will halt with an error.
+If this field is blank or absent, the region will be set to 'Titanium'.

   *Example*: ``Titanium``

   *Output*: Used to generate the contents of the <PLATFORM> element in the SRA Experiment XML file.

-KEY_SEQ *
+KEY_SEQ (optional, default value provided automatically)

   This is a technical aspect of the 454 platform, is usually TCAG, can be obtained from the sff file using the sfftools.
+If this field is blank or absent, the region will be set to 'TCAG'.

   *Example*: ``TCAG``